Gardlok/H.A.Z.A.R.D/README.md

 ## Expect:
 - Bootstrapping configs
-- Profiles for varying user, environment, and/or project.
+- Config profiles for varying user, environment, and/or project.
 Including Roaming, Local, and Ghost.
-- Config backups, profiling, and syncing
+- Config backups and syncing API
 - Shortcut-key maps, command completions, and interactive guidance
 - Built-in Documentation on the Rust ecosystem and packages for offline accessability and unified traversing
 - Crates.io search pane with Cargo integration for effortless package management
+- Modes to accommodate the developer:
+  - Do Not Disturb
+  - Xen
+  - Study/Experiment
+- IDEaaS - Network accessible, hosted locally or cloud based
+- Templating system

 ## Don't expect:
 - To make everyone happy

+## Hazard